jundalisay/superb/content/en/research/einstein/relativity/section-27.md

-+++
+---
+title: "The Space–time Continuum Of General Relativity Is Not A Euclidean Continuum"
+heading: "Section 27"
+date: 2022-03-10
-title=  "The Space–time Continuum Of General Relativity Is Not A Euclidean Continuum" heading =  "Section 27" description=  "Einstein splits General Relativity from Special Relativity by creating an arbitrary, malleable spacetime" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-26" linkbtext=  "section-26" linkf=  "/research/einstein/relativity/section-28" linkftext=  "section-28"
+description: "Einstein splits General Relativity from Special Relativity by creating an arbitrary, malleable spacetime"
-+++
+image: "/covers/rel.jpg"
+---

 <!-- In Part 1, --> We used space-time coordinates which allowed a simple and direct physical interpretation as 4D Cartesian co-ordinates in Section 26.
 This was possible through the <!-- law of the --> constant speed <!-- of the velocity --> of light [of Special Relativity].